briandrum/codes.forchagrin.com/_articles/article-viii-finances-and-taxation.md

 layout: page
 part_no: 0
 article_no: 8
-title: "Article VIII: Finances and taxation"
+title: "Article VIII: Finances and Taxation"
 ---

 ## Section VIII-1: General